House Life Project

-Hadia created a strategic plan for our museum partner, Kurt Vonnegut Museum and Library as a class project with others for her Museum Administration course.
+Hadia created a strategic plan for their museum partner, Kurt Vonnegut Museum and Library as a class project with others for her Museum Administration course.
 Kurt Vonnegut Museum and Library is dedicated to Kurt Vonnegut, well-known late writer, artist, teacher, and Indianapolis native.
 The museum moved into a new building recently and museum staff is working hard to establish KVML.
 They have many new plans and programs in store.
 As a team project, Hadia and other team members created a strategic plan for KVML to follow which is linked above.
 For the strategic plan, they began this project by noting the strengths and weaknesses of the institution.
 They formed their strategic and primary goals, collected benchmark data, researched KVML history, and created a timeline for the institution to follow.
 Along with three other groups in our Museum Administration course, their group pitched their plan to KVML in May 2020.